Kura (deity): The rite of royal ascension

 Following the royal wedding of a new Eblaite king, a four day pilgrimage involving both Barama and Kura had to be undertaken.
 During preparations for it, the queen had to make an offering to a number of deities in the temple of Kura, including the god himself and his spouse Barama.
 The target of the journey was the nearby village Binaš (less commonly read as Nenaš), which was the location of a royal mausoleum.
-The statue of Kura traveled in its own cart,as did that of his spouse Barama.
+The statue of Kura traveled in its own cart, as did that of his spouse Barama.
 During a ritual which took place in é ma-dim, "house of the dead" (the mausoleum in mention) both of the deities were believed to undergo ritual renewal.
 The process is described in a ritual text:

+When the sun (god) rises, the invocation priests invoke and the lamentation priests intone the laments of when the birth goddess Nintu was angered.
+And those that it illuminates ask to be illuminated.
+And the birth goddess Nintu illuminates the new Kura, the new Barama, the new king, and the new queen.

 According to Alfonso Archi, Nintu/^{d}TU should not be understood as the Mesopotamian goddess in this context, but rather as a stand in for an unknown Eblaite goddess of similar character.
 He points out that similar use of this logogram is known from Mari.
 Other renewal rites seemingly did not involve goddesses, as none are attested for Išḫara, Ishtar or the spouses of Hadda (Halabatu) and Resheph (Adamma).

 The ceremony was a royal ascension ritual, though despite direct statements confirming this in Eblaite texts, it appears that both Ishar-Damu and Irkab-Damu had already been rulers for multiple years when they undertook it during their respective reigns.
 It has been proposed that the royal couple was understood as the earthly manifestation of Kura and Barama in its context.